-The Tampa Bay region suffered through decades of water wars resulting in an overreliance of groundwater and negative environmental impacts, such as dried-up lakes and wetlands.
-Now, through partnerships with Tampa Bay Water, its member governments and the District, the Tampa Bay Region has one of the most diverse, drought-resistant water supplies in the country.
+Nowhere is this more evident than in the Tampa Bay Region which suffered through decades of water wars resulting in an overreliance of groundwater and negative environmental impacts, such as dried-up lakes and wetlands.
+Now, through partnerships among the District, Tampa Bay Water, and its member governments, the Tampa Bay region has one of the most diverse, drought-resistant water supplies in the country.
 The reductions in groundwater pumping have led to environmental recovery for thousands of acres of lakes and wetlands.